life-efficient/Desktop-AI/README.md

 # Desktop-AI Auto-Start Setup

 This project is designed to run automatically on Raspberry Pi startup using a systemd service.
 The scripts will ensure your code is always up-to-date, dependencies are installed, and your main Python application runs after every boot.
-The Python script is run on boot.

 ## Setup Instructions